abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol2-ex4.md

 In this exercise, you will learn how to provision virtual machines (VMs) on Azure Stack HCI.
 The process involves setting up a logical network, uploading a VM image to Azure Stack HCI storage, and then creating a new virtual machine using this image within the Azure Stack HCI environment.
 This practical exercise provides a step-by-step walkthrough of deploying VMs on Azure Stack HCI infrastructure.

+## Lab Objectives

+You will be able to complete the following tasks:

+- Task 1: Create a Logical Network for Azure Stack HCI VM
+- Task 2: Download and Add the VM image to Azure Stack HCI Storage
+- Task 3: Create a Virtual Machine on Azure Stack HCI

 ## Task 1: Create a Logical Network for Azure Stack HCI VM

 1. Navigate to the Resource Group in the Azure portal navigation section.